Kel-P

-Udoma Peter Kelvin Amba popularly known by his trademark It's Kel-P Vibes is a Nigerian record producer, singer and songwriter.
+Udoma Peter Kelvin Amba known professionally as Kel-P is a Nigerian record producer, singer and songwriter.
 He is the founder and the CEO of Bully Entertainment, and is currently signed to Universal Music Publishing France, Universal Music France, and Virgin Music France, with a management deal with Jones Worldwide.
 He was formerly signed to Aristokrat from 2019 to 2023, and is best known for exclusively producing and co-writing the Grammy nominated world album African Giant in 2019.

 He was credited by OkayAfrica, as one of the key figures who have helped take Afrobeats to new heights.
 In 2021, he co-produced the Grammy winning Best Global Album Mother Nature by Angélique Kidjo, and Grammy nominated album Made in Lagos (Deluxe version) by Wizkid.
 In 2023, he co-produced the Grammy-nominated album The Age of Pleasure by Janelle Monáe, and co-wrote the Grammy-nominated Best Global Album Timeless by Davido, which earned him, a special recognition from The Recording Academy.

 Early life

-Udoma Peter Kelvin Amba was born and raised in Lagos State.
+Udoma Peter Kelvin Amba was born and raised in Lagos State to parents from Akwa Ibom State.